Rapidops

 Safety of customers

-What will be the safety measures that have to be taken to avoid the safety of the customers without overlooking their in-store experience?
-At the same time, they have to make sure that the safety measures cover their staff too.
+What safety measures must be taken to ensure the safety of customers without overlooking their in-store experience?
+At the same time, they must ensure that the safety measures cover their staff, too.

 The solution

-This part has already been taken care of by the governing authorities of individual countries so that the implementation will be quite smoother.
+The governing authorities of individual countries have already taken care of this part, so the implementation will be quite smoother.
 Here are the standard actions that retailers must take to operate smoothly.

 • Limiting the working capacity to 30-40%.